BennyVibes/portfolio/README.md

 # My Flappy Bird Inspired Game Project

-This is a simple Flappy Bird style game I made using Unity for my CMGT intake.
+This project started as a simple Flappy Bird-style game made using Unity for my CMGT intake.
+Recently, I reimagined it with an environmental theme by replacing the traditional pipes with stacks of trash to raise awareness about pollution and waste management.
+For the SDG, especially SDG 12 (Responsible Consumption and Production) and SDG 13 (Climate Action).

+Players navigate the bird through obstacles symbolizing pollution, encouraging reflection on the importance of reducing waste and protecting the environment.

 I coded the bird's movement, collision detection, and game over logic using C#.
-The game challenges players to navigate through pipes without hitting obstacles.

-You can find the BirdScript.cs file in the Assets folder of this repo.
-It controls the bird's movement and handles collisions.
+The BirdScript.cs file in the Assets folder controls these behaviors.
 ## Screenshots

 ![Gameplay](./image1.png)